jacen92/forge/README.md

 Some services are not skipable like https, homepage and portainer.
 MQTT and nodered services can be skipped by adding "domotic" in SKIP_SERVICES.
-Odoo is known as "erp" in the SKIP_SERVICES list.
-All others use the main container name (nexus, gogs, jenkins, peertube, wordpress, insolante, ...).
+All others use the main container name (nexus, gogs, jenkins, wordpress, insolante, ...).
-Some services like jenkins, nexus, wordpress, peertube and odoo are not available on armv7.
+Some services like jenkins, nexus, wordpress are not available on armv7.

 Notes: